 teaming them with local underground hip-hoppers Themselves only makes

-maybe?
-I saw these two groups tour together and they finished the
+platinum maybe?
+I saw these two groups tour together and they

 with some Transformers-style